-Low carb, high fat (LCHF) diets still remain on trend, however a popular variation exist amongst the fitness crowd, known as the ketogenic diet.
+Low Carb Diets (LC) still remain on trend, however a popular variation exist amongst the fitness crowd, known as the Ketogenic Diet (KD).
 But does this diet live up to the hype?

 What is a Ketogenic Diet?

 A KD eating pattern is very low in carbohydrates and moderate in protein, however unlike most low carb eating plans (e.g. Atkins), the ketogenic diet has a high percentage of total energy (kilojoule) intake from fat.